ramon-astudillo/custom_fe/README.md

 **Using Features with Observation Uncertainty**

 HCopy_UP can be used together with front-ends that produce not only features but also a measure of uncertainty.
-For example for the front-end above this can be attained using the -up flag.
+For example for the front-end above this can be attained using the -up flag together with the config using the MMSE-MFCC estimator (config_IS2014M) as

-    ./custom_fe/HCopy_UP MAT -C ./custom_fe/MAT/custom/IS2014/config_IS2014 \
+    ./custom_fe/HCopy_UP MAT -C ./custom_fe/MAT/custom/IS2014/config_IS2014M \
                          ./custom_fe/MAT/stft_up_tools/DATA/s29_pbiz6p.wav \
                          ./s29_pbiz6p.mfc \
                          -up